 In independent research, doctors writing in the journal The archives of bone and joint surgery commented on a case history of a patient treated with Platelet Rich Plasma injections for frozen shoulder.

 The doctors noted that Platelet-rich plasma can produce collagen and growth factors, which increases stem cells and consequently enhances the healing.

 - A 45-year-old man with shoulder adhesive capsulitis underwent two consecutive platelet-rich plasma injections at the seventh and eighth month after initiation of symptoms.
 He was measured for pain, function, and Range of Motion ROM.

-- After the first injection, the patient reported 60% improvement regarding shoulder pain and no night pain.
+- After the first injection, the patient reported a 60% improvement regarding shoulder pain and no night pain.

 - Also, two-fold improvement for ROM and more than 70% improvement for function were reported.(5)